Getting started with ecoClassify

 Here we provide a guided tutorial on ecoClassify, an open-source package for developing and applying an image classifier model.

-ecoClassify is a package for SyncroSim, yet familiarity with SyncroSim is not required to get started with ecoClassify.
+ecoClassify is a package within the SyncroSim framework.
+Familiarity with SyncroSim is helpful but not required to follow this tutorial.
 Throughout the Quickstart tutorial, terminology associated with SyncroSim is italicized, and whenever possible, links are provided to the SyncroSim online documentation.
 For more on SyncroSim, please refer to the SyncroSim Overview and Quickstart tutorial.

 ecoClassify Quickstart Tutorial